Bijman/srb2bld/README.md

 # Configuration
 **Linux:**
-1. Add user to the "docker" group: `sudo usermod -aG docker [username]` and then logout or reboot the system.
+1. Add user to the "docker" group: `sudo usermod -aG docker [username]` and enable Docker service with `sudo systemctl enable docker` or `sudo rc-update add docker default`.
+After that logout or reboot the system.

 **Windows:**
-1. User is already added to "docker" group, if Docker Desktop is installed and the system was logged out or rebooted.
+1. User is already added to "docker" group and service will run, if Docker Desktop is installed and the system was logged out or rebooted.

 **MacOS:**
 1. Set SDKROOT environment variable in .zshrc or .bash_profile: `export SDKROOT=[path-to-sdk-file]` and then restart terminal or `source ~/.bash_profile` or `source ~/.zshrc`.